danilocgsilva/programming-knowledge/any.md

 1. Prints even numbers from 2 to 24.

+1. Ask the user some numbers.
+In the end, print all numbers received from user at once.

 1. A program that receives three numbers, and tells wich one is bigger.

 1. Write a console script that receives any number of numbers, calculates the mean and print out in the console.